 Florida Motorcycle Insurance Coverage Requirements

-The State of Florida doesn’t require motorcycle insurance.
-Riders have to register their bikes with the Florida Highway Safety and Motor Vehicles department but don’t need to provide proof of insurance as part of that process.
+Unlike other states, Florida doesn't generally require motorcycle insurance.
+Riders have to register their bikes with the Florida Highway Safety and Motor Vehicles department but don't need to provide proof of insurance as part of that process.

-Aside from purchasing a motorcycle insurance policy, there are two ways you can establish proof of financial responsibility:
+There are three ways you can establish proof of financial responsibility:

 Should You Buy Motorcycle Insurance as a Florida Resident?